Analucar/UMinho/ThirdYear/1st/RC/README.md

 ### :books: Redes de Computadores
 ***

 In this subject we developed 4 different projects.
+Although I don't know the grade for each project, the avarege score between the 4 projects is 17.

 #### :handshake: Contributors - TP1
 - [Ana Luísa Carneiro](https://github.com/Analucar)